stryker-mutator/stryker-js/packages/stryker-html-reporter/README.md

 exports = function(config){
     config.set({
         // ...
-        reporter: 'html', // or ['html', 'progress'] to configure multiple reporters at once
+        reporters: ['html'], // You may also want to specify other reporters
         htmlReporter: {
             baseDir: 'reports/mutation/html' // this is the default },